 - Budget for emergencies and for impulse purchases to give yourself some slack.

 - Use credit card rewards programs if you can pay off your monthly bill in full every month.
 One reader puts all the family’s expenses on their Discover credit card for the cash back rewards.
-This way, they rack up the 1% cash back and buy gift cards for holiday presents.
-Plus there are some added bonuses a cardholder receives: rewards gift cards may actually be valued at a higher price than what one ends up spending for them in “cash back dollars” (e.g. get a $25 gift card for $20 in cash back dollars).
-To find out more, check out our piece on Discover credit card rewards.
+This way, they rack up the 1% to 5% cash back and buy gift cards for holiday presents.
+Plus there are some added bonuses that a cardholder receives: rewards gift cards may actually be valued at a higher price than what one ends up spending for them in “cash back dollars” (e.g. get a $25 gift card for $20 in cash back dollars).
+This is actually an effective way to save, if you are careful about what you charge on your credit card and don’t end up neutralizing the savings effect by spending too much or racking up debt.

 - Brown bag your lunch and bring your own snacks to the office (which you’ve bought on discount).